What’s the Lowdown?

 Once you’ve established that it is thrush that you’re dealing with, there are several treatment options available to you.
 Depending on your circumstances, you can use a cream, pessary or tablet – or a combination of these.
 Symptoms should clear up within 7 to 14 days of starting treatment.
 Here’s a breakdown of each treatment and who it might be suitable for:

 For most people, an oral antifungal medication is the best way to treat thrush.
-Fluconazole is the most common oral antifungal medication, which you will soon be able to buy straight from The Lowdown!
+Fluconazole is the most common oral antifungal medication.
 It’s usually taken just once as a single dose and that’s it.
 Although this dose can be repeated if necessary.
 Occasionally, people experience side effects, the most common being nausea and diarrhoea.
 You shouldn’t take tablets for thrush if you are pregnant.

 A pessary is a tablet that you insert into your vagina.
-The most common antifungal pessary medication is clotrimazole, which you’ll often find under the brand name Canesten.
+The most common antifungal pessary medication is clotrimazole, which you’ll often find under the brand name Canesten which you can buy from Amazon (our affiliate link btw!).
 Clotrimazole is often recommended for pregnant women, as they cannot take oral tablets.

 How many pessaries you take and how long for depends on the strength of Clotrimazole you are taking.
-The Lowdown will sell a 500mg pessary, which is used just once as a single-dose treatment.
+A 500mg pessary, is commonly used just once as a single-dose treatment.